 I can reassure you that the focus mechanism is actually very quick and precise; it’s surprisingly responsive.

-This system gives you an extremely smooth and quite loose focus ring, which is a pleasure to use and gives you very nice focus balls.
+This system gives you an incredibly smooth and quite loose focus ring, which is a pleasure to use and gives you very nice focus balls.

-While your video making, the focus path is extremely long with this lens, which means he can focus very precisely, which is important in an F 1.2 lens.
+While your video making, the focus path is exceptionally long with this lens, which means he can focus very precisely, which is important in an F 1.2 lens.

-The autofocus is silent and very accurate but also fairly slow.
+The autofocus is silent and very accurate but also relatively slow.

 That’s understandable considering the huge glass elements, it has to move around, but the main thing is that it’s accurate.

 Overall, it’s a simple lens that works as perfectly as you could hope.